 Advantages of Grid Systems in web design

-Grid Systems have their roots in the print industry and have in recent years been included in web design, with many in the industry doing their best to learn and use them.
-Grids are sometimes pushed aside by some well meaning individuals, saying that it can limit your design and that you will without fail create something boring or ‘boxy’.
-This; however, is a myth.
-The reason being that the grid is a tool.
-A tool to be used to your design advantage.
+Grid Systems have their roots in the print industry and have in recent years been included in web design, with many in the industry innovating and creating new ways to use them.
+Grids are sometimes pushed aside by some well-meaning individuals, saying that it can limit your design and that you will without fail create something boring or ‘boxy’.
+However, this is a myth.
+The reason being that the grid is a tool; a tool to be used to your design advantage.

 “Grids Are the Foundation, Rarely the Design”